 You should consult your vet and ask for advice regarding the most ideal diet for this breed.
 Or you can also choose a food specially formulated for Dane of different life stages.
 Just like any other dog, he also experiences growth spurts.
 These are periods in which a puppy increases in weight and height faster than usual.
 T

-o support that kind of rapid growth, you must provide him enough calories, so that he can grow optimally.
+o support that kind of rapid growth, you must provide him with enough calories so that he can grow optimally.
 Back to the topic, what is the best dog food for Great Dane?
 Here are some of our recommendations:

 It’s difficult to escape Royal Canin products because the company has made so many dog foods for different breeds.
 If you own a Great Dane, you’re lucky because the company also has food for this breed.

-It also has a special formula to help him meet daily calorie requirement.
+It also has a special formula to help him meet daily calorie requirements.
 Remember that larger dogs need more calories because they burn more during training.
-And in case he has sensitivity to food ingredients, this product contains digestible proteins as well as fibers to boost healthy digestion.
+And in case he has a sensitivity to food ingredients, this product contains digestible proteins as well as fibers to boost healthy digestion.

 Additionally, there are components to promote healthy joints.
 Large dogs tend to put more stress on their joints because they carry more weight.
 Hence, it’s important to choose a food that offers this benefit, so he can stay active forever.